The Social Tracker Facebook report gives you a handful of ways to compare the success of your Facebook page to your competition.

 The Activity tab gives you all kinds of information about the company’s posting habits and trends.

 The top details how many total posts the company published in the select time frame.
-This metric is broken into posts per day and compares these numbers to the previous time frame so you can get an idea of growth.
+This metric is broken into posts per day showing how many posts were published per day averaged over the selected time period.

 Published posts and their performance